Share article:

 Think not do

 For me being strategic is also about pausing to think and tune in to what is unfolding within ourselves, team or function.
 To resist the lure of getting going (so temping!).
 Within Organisational Development (OD) we call this diagnosis, and it is typically done by asking questions or using frameworks to understand the gap between the current situation and the future you would like to create.
 By talking to others you collect data about your hunch and start to more deeply understand.
 My favourite diagnosis question is, “What is the advantage of this being fixed?” and I am often surprised by the answer.
-Starting to ask different questions also feels like a safe way to start, and often on it’s own it starts to create some different conversations.
+Starting to ask different questions also feels like a safe way to start, and even this creates different conversations.
 It also helps me to build out the logic and the idea of what I want to be strategic about.

 Developing my ability to access a mood of mischief has helped me work with complex & messy problems, where the way forward is often unclear.
 By getting on the balcony and asking great diagnostic questions, I am able to develop some insights about the issues (i.e. what is really going on) whether that is for individuals, in teams or within the wider organisations (structure, culture) and some ideas about how we may be able to shift it.
 Being strategic enables us to have a longer term impact, because we are not just fixing the symptoms in front of us.